FIWARE/tutorials.Context-Providers/README.md

 #### Response:

-The response consists of the details of the subscriptions within the system.
-The parameters within the `q` attribute have been expanded to use the full URIs, as internally the broker consistently uses long names.
-The differences between the payloads offered by the two subscriptions will be discussed below.
+The response consists of the details of the **Animal** entities held within the system.

 ```json
 [